huahaiy/xia/README.md

 ![Xia logo](xia-logo.png)

-> There is an old Chinese story about the 田螺姑娘, a gentle spirit who appears each day to care for a home before anyone returns.
-Xia (虾) is a modern echo of that tale—an autonomous AI assistant that quietly tends to the details of your digital life.
+> There is an old Chinese story about the 田螺姑娘, a gentle spirit who appears
+> each day to care for a home before anyone returns.
+Xia is a modern echo of
+> that tale: an autonomous AI assistant that quietly tends to the details of your digital life.

 Xia is a portable personal AI assistant for online work.
 It runs as a single local app, remembers context across sessions, works with any OpenAI-compatible model, and helps with web research, browser automation, authenticated APIs, and recurring tasks.